 Subscribe to get free college news and insight from our experts.

 College admissions boards across the nation are dropping standardized test scores as a requirement.
-Some notable campuses plan to drop them for good.
-Where does this leave the next class of applicants?
+Some campuses plan to drop them for good.

 One of the most common topics students ask about is their AP course load.
 For many students, AP classes are a badge of honor.
 “How many AP’s are you taking?
 Which ones?
 What scores did you get?”
 Questions like these abound before every school year, and after it ends for summer.
 Similar pressure to achieve surrounds IB and Honors courses.
 This leaves students and parents to wonder, how many AP classes are enough to be accepted to a good college?
 For some, the question is: will it ever be enough?